 - Honoraria is a nominal, gratuitous payment to a speaker or event participant in recognition of acts or services for which custom or propriety forbids a price to be set.
 The individual may or may not be a Stanford employee.
 Payment methods vary by recipient type and payments are subject to taxation.
 When honorarium payments are made to non-Stanford employees, a supplier setup is required because these are considered taxable.
 Honoraria paid to Stanford employees should be processed as personal compensation through payroll.
 Learn more on the Topic Overview: Paying Honoraria.

-Supplier lifecycle management is a comprehensive process to ensure that the university’s suppliers deliver excellent value: high quality service or product at a reasonable cost within acceptable levels of risk.
+Supplier lifecycle management is a comprehensive process to ensure that the university’s suppliers deliver valuable, high-quality products and services at reasonable costs and acceptable levels of risk.
 Management of a supplier includes two aspects:

 - Maintaining valid and current information within the supplier record; and